nithssh/AU-MuteManager/README.md

+# Archived
+***as this is a dumb solutions and there are better one with more time put into them.
+The OCR part was not reliably managed, and the dead were never considered when unmuting.
+Simple problems, but not worth fixing considering better solutions already exist.*** and I never liked the game anyways :P

 # MuteManager - AmongUs
 This is a Discord Bot / utility that OCR reads a center part of your screen to detect whether:-
 - a dead body has been reported